YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/README.md

 ```

 ### Create USS selectors
-You can create any new USS selectors in the StyleSheets window.
-You can also create a new class selector in the StyleSheets section in the Inspector window.
+You can create any new USS selectors in the **StyleSheets window**.
+You can also create a new class selector in the StyleSheets section in the **Inspector window**.

 - To create a new selector in the StyleSheets window:
   1. In the StyleSheets window, click in the **Add new selector…** field.
 This opens a USS selector syntax reference window on top of the Viewport